OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/screener/technical.md

 ---
 title: technical
-description: This page provides a comprehensive guide to the 'technical' functionality of our platform.
+description: "This page provides a comprehensive guide to the 'technical' functionality" of our platform.
 It explains how to use presets to filter and print technical data of companies, and describes the functions of different parameters.
 keywords: